I have quite an announcement to make today!

 I’ll visit Auvers-sur-Oise, a close-by town, where he lived during the last two months of his life.
 It’s also where he died and is buried today.

-Arles at the south of France is going to be my stop after that.
+Arles in the south of France is going to be my stop after that.
 This is where Vincent moved after living for two years in Paris.
 It’s also where his art came to its peak, and where he has created some very famous paintings like ‘Sunflowers’, ‘The Yellow House’ or his ‘Bedroom in Arles’.

 That’s also where the first signs of the mental illness appeared.
 So, I’ll visit Saint-Remy-de-Provence, where the asylum in which he spent a year of his life was.
 And that’s where I’m going to finish my trip.